yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 you against that framework.

 You can run such tests, on real devices, at [webpagetest.org][wpt].
-You could also run a [lighthouse][lighthouse] [audit][audit] of those sites, pointing out the site's Time to Interactive metrics, among others.
+You could also run a [Lighthouse][lighthouse] [audit][audit] of those sites, identifying the site's Time to Interactive metrics, among others.

 [wpt]: https://www.webpagetest.org/
 [lighthouse]: https://developers.google.com/web/tools/lighthouse/
 [audit]: https://www.webpagetest.org/lighthouse

-#### But I already do rely on JS.
-What do I do?
+#### But I Already Rely on JavaScript.
+What Do I Do?
-In case you already rely on JS for your existing site, look into server side rendering solutions.
+If you already rely on JavaScript for your existing site, look into server-side rendering solutions.
 If they exist for your framework, they will help speed up your initial rendering.
 Unfortunately SSR solutions can't always help your site's interactivity, if they weren't designed with that in mind.
-That is because they often involve “hydrating” the DOM - attaching event listeners and binding data structures to it, which can require significant processing.
+They often involve “hydrating” the DOM: attaching event listeners and binding data structures to it, which can require significant processing.

-If there's no server-side rendering solution for your case, `<link rel=preload>` can help you overcome the fact that your site is sidestepping the browser's preloader, and give your browser's network stack something to do while the user's CPU is churning away executing JavaScript.
+If there's no SSR solution for your case, `<link rel="preload">` can help you overcome the fact that your site is sidestepping the browser's preloader, and give your browser's network stack something to do while the user's CPU is churning away executing JavaScript.
 Because Priority Hints are not yet widely implemented, you